simplesamlphp/simplesamlphp-module-negotiate/docs/negotiate.md

 LDAP is used to verify the user due to the lack of metadata in Kerberos.
 A domain can contain lots of kiosk users, non-personal accounts and the likes.
-The LDAP lookup will authorize and fetch attributes as defined by SimpleSamlPhp metadata.
+The LDAP lookup will authorize and fetch attributes as defined by SimpleSAMLphp metadata.

-'hostname', 'enable_tls', 'debugLDAP', 'timeout', 'base' and 'referrals' are self-explanatory.
-Read the documentation of the LDAP auth module for more information. 'attr' is the attribute that will be used to look up user objects in the directory after extracting it from the Kerberos session.
-Default is 'uid'.
+Read the documentation of the LDAP auth module for more information.

-For LDAP directories with restricted access to objects or attributes Negotiate implements 'adminUser' and 'adminPassword'. adminUser must be a DN to an object with access to search for all relevant user objects and to look up attributes needed by the SP.

 ### Subnet filtering